Timur Kocaoğlu: Scientific career

 Columbia University professor Edward Allworth being unaware of Osman Kocaoğlu's death sent a letter to him.
 There were some questions related to Bukhara and its political processes in the letter.
 Timur Kocaoglu, who received the letter, tried to answer some of the questions in the letter along with the news of his father's death.
 In this way, Timur Kocaoğlu got to know Professor Edward Allworth through a letter.
 Edward Allworth helped Timur Kocaoğlu to come to America through a grant when he noticed that he was interested in the literature of the peoples of Central Asia.
 In 1977, Timur Kocaoğlu began to work at Radio Liberty along with scientific activity.
 At that time, Radio Liberty broadcast in 22 languages.
 Among them were 6 Turkic languages (Uzbek, Kazakh, Kyrgyz, Turkmen, Tatar and Bashkir).
 The scientist wrote hundreds of scientific articles in Uzbek and English during the 17 years of his work at Radio Liberty.
 He also learned the German language while working in Germany.
 After taking a break from Radio Liberty, he worked at Marmara University in 1985–1988.
 After working at Radio Liberty for another four years, he returned to Turkey in 1993 at the invitation of Attila Askar, the dean of Koç University, and taught at Koç University.
 In 1995 — 2005, he worked at the Knowledge Council of Türk Dil Kurumu.
-He started working at the University of Michigan in 2011.
-He retired from the University of Michigan in 2021.
+He started working at the Michigan State University in 2011.
+He retired from Michigan State University in 2021.
 Now he is teaching online at the National University of Uzbekistan.
 In addition, he founded the scientific content "Türkbilim Sanaltayları" on YouTube and holds scientific conferences.